MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/tutorial-gitops-cicd.md

 ## Set up environment approvals
 Upon app deployment, you can not only make changes to the code or templates, but you can also unintentionally put the cluster into a bad state.

-If the dev environment reveals a break after deployment, keep it from going to subsequent environments using environment approvals.
+If the dev environment reveals a break after deployment, keep it from going to later environments using environment approvals.

 1. In your Azure DevOps project, go to the environment that needs to be protected.
 1. Navigate to **Approvals and Checks** for the resource.